 Section 28.03 of the Texas Penal Code states that criminal mischief charges can occur if there is any reason to believe that an individual has performed any of the following actions:

-● Intentionally making inscriptions, marks, graffiti, drawing, slogans, or painting on a piece of tangible property that belongs to another individual
+- Intentionally making inscriptions, marks, graffiti, drawings, slogans, or painting on a piece of tangible property that belongs to another individual

 Criminal mischief can be interpreted as a very vague term.
 Because of this, we feel as though it may be helpful to give you, the reader, some examples of what classifies as criminal mischief in the state of Texas.